 The questions in this paper test basic knowledge expected with clinical exposure in General Paediatrics at SHO level in Ireland.

 The MRCPI Paediatric Examination board have recently updated the question bank for the Part I exam to ensure all questions reflect up to date medical practice and are more appropriate to a candidate’s stage of training.
 No new topics have been added.
-Successful candidates will demonstrate a broad knowledge of the basic physiology and physical findings of the neonate, child and adolescent, as well as clinical literature published in paediatrics, public health related to paediatrics and the fundamentals of managing common paediatric conditions.
-Please see here for the updated 2019 examination blueprint
+Successful candidates will demonstrate a broad knowledge of the basic physiology and physical findings of the neonate, child and adolescent, as well as clinical literature published in Paediatrics, public health related to Paediatrics and the fundamentals of managing common Paediatric conditions.
+Please see here for the updated examination blueprint below.